Storytelling is at the cusp of a revolution.

 By artfully combining audio narration with full-screen video, music and animation, this piece appeals not only to our eyes and ears, but also to our sense of touch through the interactive experience of scrolling and clicking through scenes in unison with the narrator’s actions, such as turning the pages of an album or viewing pictures in a camera.
 It provides a completely immersive experience for the reader—just short of actually living through a storm.

-One important storytelling principle seen here is that telling a story from a personal, first-person perspective is almost always more provocative and compelling than a third-person account.
+Many times, telling a story from a personal, first-person perspective can be more provocative and compelling than a purely objective, third-person account.
 While this has always held true for text-based stories, it is taken to a whole new level here.
 The intimate narration and the videos shot completely from the narrator’s perspective multiply this effect.

 “Turn up your sound.
 Watch.
 Read.
 Participate.
 Share.”
 This is how this interactive project reels its viewers in from the outset.